Fazzani/az-devops-extensions/overview.md

-# SonarCloud project management
+# Synker tools

-This Azure DevOps extension provides build tasks that you can add in your build definition.
+This Azure DevOps extensions provides build tasks that you can add in your build and release definition.

+You'll benefit from:

-You'll benefit from automated promoting artifacts (nuget, npm)
+- automated promoting artifacts (nuget, npm)
+- release variables updater
+- `SonarCloud` project manager (auto add new project if not exists)